shortcodes/media/README.md

 > REMEMBER!
 While updating model object collection not set to single all skipped media id in array will be deleted.

+In this case images are automatically reordered by provided `ids`.

 ### Attaching multiple files to model without removing actual

 In case you need to add media file without removing all missing in array you can use `add` key in collection data request